sagemath/sagewiki_to_gh-2022-10-10/days79.md

 - For participants starting with Python and Sage, we suggest you to read through some (not all!) documentation listed below

-  - [[http://doc.sagemath.org/html/en/tutorial/tour.html|A guided tour in Sage]] takes you through basic notions and structures available in Sage.
+  - [[http://doc.sagemath.org/html/en/tutorial/tour.html|A guided tour in Sage]] takes you through basic notions and structures available in Sage

-  - [[https://docs.python.org/3/tutorial/|The python tutorial]] guides you through the basic notions to advanced features of python programming language.
+  - [[https://docs.python.org/3/tutorial/|The python tutorial]] guides you through the basic notions to advanced features of python programming language

 - You can then test your knowledge with these progressive tutorials: